Key Takeaways

 Setting Boundaries in the FP Relationship

-Setting boundaries creates a healthier dynamic.
+Setting boundaries creates a healthier balance.
 Examples include agreeing on response times, designating “off-limits” hours, or limiting discussions on specific topics.
 These boundaries reduce the constant need for reassurance while maintaining the relationship.

 Communicating these boundaries requires vulnerability and honesty about the pattern you’re trying to change.
 Many favorite persons appreciate this direct communication, as it acknowledges the pressure they’ve experienced while demonstrating your commitment to healthier patterns.
 Clear boundaries benefit both parties and reduce the anxiety that comes from unclear expectations.